Morten03Nordbye/kswitcher/README.md

 source ~/.bashrc  # Or the relevant profile file for your shell
 ```

-Now, you can run the script using the `kubeswitch` command.
+Now, you can run the script using the `kswitcher` command.

 ## Example File Structure